What Is The Best Way To Lose Weight? A Guide To Easy Calorie Counting

 And most likely, you have started incorporating some “healthy” foods into your daily routine.
 That’s a great start and now use that momentum to look for an excellent way to provide consistency in your daily nutrition.

 Consistency isn’t just about the food.
-It’s also about your behavior in regards to WHEN you are tracking.
+It’s also about your behavior in regard to WHEN you are tracking.
 For a beginner, tracking every day can become overwhelming, like a new daily chore.

 So, I recommend that beginning trackers start with 3 to 5 days of tracking per week (days of your choosing).
 This will allow you to take a step forward in your tracking progress, but doing so without overwhelming you with a new “everyday” task.
 Tracking daily can quickly feel like a burden if you aren’t entirely in the “zone” of tracking, so having some planned days off will be a welcome mental break for your first few weeks of tracking.